 the Son of God.

 And behold, your kinswoman Elizabeth in her old age has also conceived a son; and this is the sixth month with her who was called barren.
 For with God nothing will be impossible.’”
 (Lk 1:26–37, RSV)

 “Mary said, ‘You see before you the Lord’s servant, let it happen to me as you have said.’
 And the angel left her.”
 (Lk 1:38, NJB)

 When God called you to do something, what was your usual response?

-At what stage would your reply be: “You see before you the Lord’s servant, let it happen to me as you have said”?
+At what stage was your reply: “You see before you the Lord’s servant, let it happen to me as you have said”?

 “At that time Mary got ready and hurried to a town in the hill country of Judea, where she entered Zechariah’s home and greeted Elizabeth.
 When Elizabeth heard Mary’s greeting, the baby leaped in her womb, and Elizabeth was filled with the Holy Spirit.
 In a loud voice she exclaimed: ‘Blessed are you among women, and blessed is the child you will bear!
 But why am I so favored, that the mother of my Lord should come to me?
 As soon as the sound of your greeting reached my ears, the baby in my womb leaped for joy.
 Blessed is she who has believed that the Lord would fulfill his promises to her!’